History Teacher of the Year Award

 The Gilder Lehrman Institute of American History and Preserve America created a national award to honor outstanding teachers of American History in 2004.
 The National History Teacher of the Year award highlights the crucial importance of history education by honoring exceptional American history teachers from elementary school through high school.
 A winner from every state, in addition to a national winner, is chosen from among both generalist and specialist teacher nominees.

-State winners of the History Teacher of the Year award receive: a $1,000 prize, a certificate of recognition, an exclusive invitation to a 2019 Teacher Seminar, an archive of materials for their classroom, and a ceremony in their honor held in their state.
+State winners receive a $1,000 prize, an archive of classroom resources, and recognition at a ceremony in their state.
 In addition, the National History Teacher of the Year awardee receives: a $10,000 prize and a ceremony in their honor held in New York City.
 Each winner’s school becomes a Gilder Lehrman Affiliate School.

 More information on the award is available at https://www.gilderlehrman.org/programs-exhibitions/national-history-teacher-year.